King of Prussia

 Santa Clara, California

-This tiny shopping complex evolved from the 3-level (231,000 square foot) Emporium Santa Clara department store, which opened on March 8, 1957.
+This tiny shopping complex evolved from the 3-level (231,000 square foot) Emporium Santa Clara department store, which opened for business on March 8, 1957.
 A branch of the Bay Area-based Emporium chain, the freestanding store sat on a 24-acre plot, situated west of VALLEY FAIR CENTER.

-Competing shopping malls sprang up in the region during the 1970s.
+Several competing shopping malls were completed during the 1970s.
 These included EASTRIDGE CENTER (1971) {6.9 miles east, in San Jose}, OAKRIDGE MALL (1973) {6.4 miles southeast, also in San Jose}, VALLCO FASHION PARK (1976) {3.3 miles west, in Cupertino}, and SUNNYVALE TOWN CENTER (1979-2007) {5.5 miles northwest, in Sunnyvale}.

 Drawing from www.westfield.com / The Westfield Corporation